 Person-Centered Planning (PCP): PCP is a process for planning and supporting the individual receiving services that builds upon the individual's capacity to engage in activities that promote community life and that honors the individual's preferences, choices, needs, strengths, values, and abilities.
-The person-centered plan is a comprehensive, shared decision making process that is self-directed whenever possible, including the individual as an active participant as well as families, friends and professionals as the individual desires or requires.
+The person-centered plan is a comprehensive, shared decision-making process that is self-directed whenever possible, including the individual as an active participant as well as families, friends and professionals as the individual desires or requires.
 The PCP is based on the assessment of the Individual's needs in regard to life domains.
 The PCP guides the clinician and Individual through the individual's recovery/ care process.
 The PCP integrates prevention, medical and behavioral health care needs in a collaborative process.
+The PCP is developed with the individual, and with consent families and other supports, keeping in mind any specific cultural needs as well, such as needs specific to Veterans, older adults, and other specific populations served by the agency.